blakeohare/SimpleJson/README.md

 # SimpleJson
 Simple JSON parser for C#

-To use the parser for your project, simply copy  the JsonParser.cs into your project.
+To use the parser for your project, simply copy the JsonParser.cs file into your project.

 There are several benefits to SimpleJson over common alternatives: